 The full path to the application should be entered in the source options.
-Be aware that the application is executed on the system with the same permissions as the current user, so do not use scripts from untrusted sources.
 Check the boxes next to the search keys supported by the application, and enter the required command line options in the edit box.
 The search value will be inserted where

 For updating entries already in the collection, the final check box and edit box are used to determine the command-line options.
 The entry fields used to find an update must be entered, in the same format as used for derived value fields.

-Combinations of up to eight existing data sources can be used as a single source, where the search results from all the sources are merged.
+Combinations of up to eight existing data sources can be used as a single source, where each search result from the first source is updated from the subsequent sources.
 The collection type to be used must be set before adding sources.

 Only existing data sources can be used in combination.
 Only the search type for the first source can be used in this source since the results come from the first data source.
 For example, a UPCitemDb search may first be done, with each result then updated from the TheMovieDB.